Home spacer About Us spacer Participants spacer Research spacer Resources

 2. Principal Investigators

-4. Partners
+3. Partners

-5. Recent Publications
+4. Recent Publications

 Study Center

-The Division of Birth Defects and Developmental Disabilities in the Centers for Disease Control and Prevention (CDC) provides technical and administrative oversight to the Centers for Birth Defects Research and Prevention (CBDRP).
-The CDC also participates in the National Birth Defects Prevention Study (NBDPS) as the Georgia study center.
+The Division of Birth Defects and Infant Disorders in the Centers for Disease Control and Prevention (CDC) provides technical and administrative oversight to the Centers for Birth Defects Research and Prevention (CBDRP).
+CDC also coordinates the National Birth Defects Prevention Study (NBDPS) data management and analyses and serves as the Georgia study site.
+CDC brings a lot of experience, like studying medication use among pregnant women and finding new ways to look at the data.
+In addition, CDC keeps track of birth defects in Atlanta through the Metropolitan Atlanta Congenital Defects Program (MACDP).
+MACDP has collected data in Atlanta since 1968 and serves as a model for other state surveillance systems.

-The Georgia study center has allowed CDC to strengthen its research agenda, particularly in gene-environment interaction studies and to maximize the use of CDC staff members’ expertise.
 By participating in the NBDPS, more than 3,000 women from Georgia have helped us to understand the causes of birth defects.
 For more information on the Georgia study center, please visit the website.

 Principal Investigators: